-- 1. The President may be removed from office on any of the grounds mentioned in subsection (2). - The grounds on which the President may be removed from office area. abuse of office; - b. failure to adhere to the oath of office of President subscribed to; - c. violation of a provision of this Constitution; - d. obstruction of justice; - e. misconduct, in that he or she - i. has conducted himself or herself in a manner that has brought or is likely to bring the Office of President into contempt or disrepute; or - ii. has dishonestly done any act which is prejudicial or inimical to the economy of The Gambia or has dishonestly omitted to act with
+- 1. The President may be removed from office on any of the grounds mentioned in subsection (2). - 2.
+The grounds on which the President may be removed from office are - a. abuse of office; - b. failure to adhere to the oath of office of President subscribed to; - c. violation of a provision of this Constitution; - d. obstruction of justice; and - e. misconduct, in that he or she - i. has conducted himself or herself in a manner that has brought or is likely to bring the Office of President into contempt or disrepute; or - ii. has dishonestly done any act which is prejudicial or inimical to the economy of The Gambia or has dishonestly omitted to act with similar consequences. - 3.

-Head of state removal

-- 2. e. ii. similar consequences. - 3.
 The National Assembly may, by a vote of not less than one half of all the members of the Assembly, pass a resolution for the removal of the President on any of the grounds mentioned in subsection (2). - 4.
 The resolution passed in accordance with subsection (3) shall specify the ground for the removal of the President, supported by any necessary documentation, and request the Chief Justice to constitute and appoint a tribunal to investigate the President. - 5.
+Where the National Assembly passes a resolution in accordance with subsection (3), the Speaker shall transmit a copy of the resolution to the Chief Justice and the President. - 6.
+Where the Chief Justice receives the original of the resolution under subsection (5), he or she shall, without any delay, constitute and appoint a tribunal to

+· Head of state removal

-Where the National Assembly passes a resolution in accordance with subsection (2), the Speaker shall transmit a copy of the resolution to the Chief Justice and the President. - 6.
-Where the Chief Justice receives a copy of the resolution under subsection (5), he or she shall, without any delay, constitute and appoint a tribunal to investigate the President. - 7.
-The tribunal shall comprise - a. a Justice of the Supreme Court, as Chairperson; - b. three other persons who hold or have held high judicial office; and - c. one other person, not being a judicial officer (or having served as one) or a legal practitioner, who is of high moral character and integrity. - 8.
+- 6. investigate the President. - 7.
+The tribunal shall comprise - a. a Justice of the Supreme Court, as Chairperson; - b. three other persons who hold or have held high judicial office; andc. one other person, not being a judicial officer (or having served as one) or a - c. one other person, not being a judicial officer (or having served as one) or a legal practitioner, who is of high moral character and integrity. - 8.
 The President has the right to appear and be represented before the tribunal by a legal practitioner of his or her own choice. - 9.
-The tribunal shall investigate the matter contained in the resolution of the National Assembly and prepare and submit a report of its findings to the National Assembly through the Speaker stating whether the matter contained in the resolution has been substantiated. - 10.
+The tribunal shall investigate the matter contained in the resolution of the National Assembly and prepare and submit a report of its findings to the Chief Justice stating whether the matter contained in the resolution has been substantiated, and the Chief Justice shall transmit the report to the National Assembly through the Speaker. - 10.
 If the finding of the tribunal is that the matter contained in the resolution has not been substantiated, no further proceedings shall be taken against the President. - 11.
 If the finding of the tribunal is that the matter contained in the resolution has been substantiated, the National Assembly may, by a vote of not less than two-thirds of all the members of the Assembly, pass a resolution that the President is not fit to continue in office. - 12.
-Where the National Assembly passes a resolution in accordance with subsection (11), the Speaker shall notify the President of that fact and the President shall immediately cease to hold and perform the functions of Office of President.
+Where the National Assembly passes a resolution in accordance with subsection (11), the Speaker shall notify the President of that fact and the President shall, upon such notification, immediately cease to hold and perform the functions of Office of President.

-107. Salary and allowances
+109. Salary and allowance